chmod775/thermionik/README.md

 The Block class is composed as follow:

 	Block {
+		name	// Self explanatory
+		guid	// To avoid goind crazy during debugging

-		interface {
+		plugs {
-			inputs // Dictionary of input classes
-			outputs // Dictionary of outputs classes
-		}
+			grids // Dictionary of input classes, in respect of all old vacuum tubes plates // Dictionary of outputs classes, in respect of all old vacuum tubes }

-		configs // Dictionary of all the block configs
+		configs // Dictionary of all the block configs used for code generation settings // Dictionary of all the block settings written in the final code as constants

+		data // Static data used in code, it will be generated to code structure

 		gui {
 			svgBody // SVG object of the block body svgName // SVG object of the name label svgInterfaces // List of SVG objects of the interfaces (inputs, outputs) }
-	}

-Hardware is abstracted by the use of a Board class, composed as follow:

-	Board {
+		Create() // Block initializzation (like creating plugs), called on construct or on configs change

 	}